 - Pairing needs to be done by two.
 The moment the third person added to it, it cannot be called pairing anymore.

 - The co-location is absolutely mandatory.
 The absence of co-location where the work is shared between two programmers is called sharing over pairing.

 - Force the pairs or identify them ahead of time which may not be right in many scenarios.
 The best approach is to let the pairs form and swap by their own.

 - The pair programming is mentoring while it should never be.
 Programmers often pair with somebody with the goal to learn technology and domain.
-That is called either as mentoring or knowledge transfer.
-This should be treated as knowledge transition and expecting less than one person productivity is a fair expectation.
+That is called either mentoring or knowledge transfer.
+This should be treated as a knowledge transition and expecting less than one person productivity is a fair expectation.